jsteffen3/Portfolio/README.md

 a and b are any integers.

-to compile
+to compile.

 javac affine.java

-to run decrypt
+to run decrypt.

 java decrypt inFile.txt outFile.txt a b

-to encrypt
+to encrypt.

 java encrypt inFile.txt outFile.txt a b

-to attempt decipher
+to attempt decipher.

 java decipher inFile.txt outFile.txt dictFile.txt

+ChessWithPizzazz

+For this you only need to have java installed and run it by double clicking.